 9. Update the XML Sitemap

-As you know, this helps search engines understand the crawl structure of your site and index it better.
+This helps search engines understand the crawl structure of your site and index it better.

 10. Use Webmaster Tools

 And you’re done!
-Of course, we’re sure you realise that the above steps are only a broad overview of everything that you need to do.
+Of course, we’re sure you realise that the above steps are only a broad overview of everything you need to do.

 Website Redesign SEO Tips To Live By